 ARTICLE VIII – Amendments

-vote of two thirds (2/3) of the members present at the meeting at which such question is called, provided that
+majority of the Members present at the meeting at which such action is called, provided that

-the proposed amendments are first submitted to the Board of Directors and to the members by posting on the SCA Bulletin Boards within the Village of
+the proposed amendments are (a) first submitted to the Board of Directors for review and

+voted on, and to the Members by being posted on the SCA Bulletin Boards within the Village of

-Saltaire and by posting on the SCA website, at least ten (10) calendar days prior to the
+Saltaire and by posting on the SCA website, at least five (5) days prior to the meeting when such

 ARTICLE IX – Construction